Skip to main content

 Wildlife Ecosystems

-Sudety Wałbrzyskie Landscape Park supports diverse wildlife across its protected habitats in Lower Silesian Voivodeship.
+Sudety Wałbrzyskie Landscape Park supports diverse wildlife across its protected habitats.
 Red deer, roe deer, wild boar, and pine marten inhabit the forests, while badgers and foxes occupy the lower slopes.
 Over 120 bird species have been recorded, including peregrine falcon, raven, and black woodpecker nesting in the mature forests, along with dipper and grey wagtail along mountain streams.
 The mountain streams support populations of fire salamander and brown trout in their clean, cold waters.
-Bat species use old mine tunnels and rock crevices for roosting, and the rocky outcrops provide habitat for wall lizards on sun-warmed surfaces.
+Bat species use old mine tunnels — a legacy of the Wałbrzych coalfield region — and rock crevices for roosting, with several species confirmed in the area.
+The rocky outcrops and volcanic cones provide habitat for wall lizards on sun-warmed surfaces.

 Flora Ecosystems

-The vegetation of Sudety Wałbrzyskie Landscape Park displays altitudinal zonation from mixed forests in the valleys through beech and beech-fir forests on the mid-slopes to spruce or subalpine communities at higher elevations.
-The beech forests feature rich herb layers with spring geophytes including hepatica, wood anemone, and spring snowflake.
+The vegetation of Sudety Wałbrzyskie Landscape Park reflects a mid-elevation Sudetes mountain landscape ranging up to Waligóra (936 m).
+Mixed forests in the lower valleys transition through beech and beech-fir stands on the mid-slopes to spruce-dominated forest at higher elevations.
+The beech forests feature rich herb layers with spring geophytes including hepatica, wood anemone, and wood sorrel.
 Ravine forests on north-facing slopes support diverse fern communities alongside lime, elm, and maple.
-Mountain meadows above the treeline, where present, bloom with globe flower, arnica, and gentians during summer.
-The park's varied geology creates diverse soil conditions supporting a high total species count, with over 700 vascular plant species recorded.
-Mosses, liverworts, and lichens are abundant in the humid mountain forests, coating rocks and tree trunks in a verdant mantle.
+Mountain meadows, where traditional management has been maintained, support herbaceous flora including globe flower, arnica, and gentians.
+Mosses, liverworts, and lichens are abundant in the humid mountain forests, coating rocks and tree trunks.
+The varied geology — including basalt volcanic cones and sandstone formations — creates diverse soil conditions supporting a range of plant communities across short distances.

 Geology

 The geological foundations of Sudety Wałbrzyskie Landscape Park comprise ancient metamorphic and sedimentary rocks uplifted during the Variscan and subsequent orogenies.
 The bedrock includes formations spanning hundreds of millions of years, from Cambrian quartzites and sandstones to younger Mesozoic sedimentary covers.
 Tectonic processes folded and faulted these rocks into their present configuration, creating the ridges and valleys that define the terrain.
-Quaternary periglacial processes shaped the summit areas, producing blockfields and stone runs.
-River erosion has carved deep valleys exposing geological sections of regional importance.
-The varied lithology creates diverse soil conditions supporting different vegetation communities across short distances.
+Notably, the park contains evidence of ancient volcanic activity in the form of basalt and phonolite cones — Borowa and Trójgarb — that stand as geomorphological landmarks in the landscape.
+[1] Quaternary periglacial processes shaped the summit areas, producing blockfields and stone runs.
+River erosion has carved deep valleys and spectacular rock formations, including Czerwone Skałki (Red Rocks) and the wind-gap gorge of Szczeliny Wiatrowe.
+The park contains a dozen or so natural monuments, mainly protecting unique rock formations.

 Climate And Weather

-Sudety Wałbrzyskie Landscape Park experiences a temperate mountain climate modified by altitude, with conditions becoming cooler and wetter at higher elevations.
-Average temperatures decrease by approximately 0.6 degrees Celsius per 100 metres of elevation gain.
+Sudety Wałbrzyskie Landscape Park experiences a temperate mountain climate modified by altitude, with conditions becoming cooler and wetter at higher elevations toward Waligóra (936 m).
 Valley floors record January averages of minus three to minus five degrees Celsius and July averages of 16 to 18 degrees, while summit temperatures are several degrees cooler.
 Annual precipitation ranges from 700 to 1,100 millimetres depending on elevation and aspect, with summer thunderstorms contributing heavily to the annual total.
 Snow cover persists for 80 to 120 days at higher elevations, sometimes lasting into April.
-The growing season ranges from 160 to 190 days.
 Temperature inversions in winter can trap cold air in valleys, creating persistent fog and frost hollows.
 The forest cover moderates conditions at mid-elevations, maintaining higher humidity and more stable temperatures than exposed ridges or cleared slopes.

 Human History